Superlinear lower bounds for multipass graph processing: Proof overview and techniques

 \subsection{Communication Problems}

-We assume private randomness in all communication problems, unless otherwise stated.
-Furthermore, all messages are public, i.e., can be seen by all players (the setting sometimes described as the blackboard model).
 Consider a communication problem with $p$ players $P_1$, \ldots, $P_p$.
 Players speak in $r$ rounds and in each round they speak in order $P_1$ through $P_p$.
 At the end of the last round, the player $P_p$ has to output the solution.
 We call any such problem a \emph{$(p,r)$-communication problem}.

 We define $[n]$ as $\{1,\ldots,n\}$.
 For any set $A$, we write $\pset{A}$ to denote the power set of $A$, i.e., the set of all subsets of $A$.
 For any function $f:A \to \pset{B}$, we define a mapping $\vv{f}:\pset{A}\to\pset{B}$ such that $\vv{f}(S) = \bigcup_{s\in S} f(s)$.